cloudflare/cloudflare-docs/content/stream/stream-live/start-stream-live.md

 - Stream Live currently only supports HLS (HTTP Live Streaming), and recordings are only kept for the last seven days of the stream.
 - Stream Live requires input GOP duration (keyframe interval) to be between 4 to 10 seconds.
 - Closed GOPs required.
 This means that if there are any B frames in the video, they should always refer to frames within the same GOP.
 This setting is default in most encoder software such as OBS.
 - Stream Live only supports H.264 video and AAC audio codecs as inputs.
 This requirement does not apply to inputs that are relayed to Stream Connect outputs.
+Stream Live supports ADTS but does not presently support LATM.
 - Clients must be configured to reconnect when a disconnection occurs.
 Stream Live is designed to handle reconnection gracefully by continuing the live stream.

 ### Known limitations: